Five Common Workplace Accidents and How to Prevent Them

 FIVE – Forklifts

 Operating forklifts and other Powered Industrial Trucks (PIT) can be dangerous if you do not take the correct precautions.
 According to OSHA, 70% of accidents can be prevented with proper training.
 If you’ve got forklift or PIT operators on your crew, sign up for our forklift train-the-trainer class with a live instructor.
-During this 4-hour class, you will learn how to train, evaluate and certify your forklift operators as specified by OSHA’s Powered Industrial Truck standard.
+During this 4-hour class, you will learn how to train, evaluate, and certify your forklift operators as specified by OSHA’s Powered Industrial Truck standard.
 You will be actively engaging in instructor-led training activities and interacting with other students.
 A certification of completion is provided to participants who pass a comprehension written exam.
 Sign up for the forklift train-the-trainer class here.

 Additional resources available on Safety OnDemand include: